-Beijing Zhong Zhi Shi Zheng, a PRC subsidiary, obtained the High and New Technology Enterprise certificate for a preferential enterprise income tax rate of 15% for 2016 and 2017.
+Beijing Zhong Zhi Shi Zheng, a PRC subsidiary, obtained the High and New Technology Enterprise certificate and was entitled to a preferential enterprise income tax rate of 15% for 2016 and 2017 and the six months ended June 30, 2018.

 Xinjiang Zhong Zhi Data Information Technology Co., Ltd., a PRC subsidiary, was entitled to a tax holiday for four years starting from 2017.
-The benefits derived from such tax holiday were nil in 2017 as Xinjiang Zhong Zhi was loss-making.

 Beijing Zhong Zhi Xun Bo Data Information Technology Co., Ltd., a PRC subsidiary, was entitled to a reduced enterprise income tax rate of 12.5% for 2016 and 2017.
+In 2018, Beijing Zhong Zhi Xun Bo Data Information Technology Co., Ltd. is in the process of applying for the High and New Technology Enterprise certificate, and would be entitled, upon successful application, to a preferential enterprise income tax rate of 15% from January 1, 2018.